- Log on to the Container Service console.

-Click Applications in the left-side navigation pane, and click Create Application in the upper-right corner.
+- Click Applications in the left-side navigation pane and then click Create Application in the upper-right corner.

 - Name: Enter the name of the application.
 Enter wordpress-test in this example.

 - Version: Enter the version of the application.
-By default, 1.0 is entered.
+The default version is 1.0.

-- Cluster: Select the cluster on which the application will be deployed.
+- Cluster: Select the cluster on which the application is to be deployed.

 - Update: The update method of the application.
 Select Standard Release or Blue-Green Release.
-For details, see Introductions on release strategies.
+For more information, see Introductions on release strategies.

 - Description: Enter the information of the application.
 The entered description will be displayed on the Application List page.